Nathalie246/Nathalie246/README.md

 In my Titanic project, my task was to conduct an analysis to understand the factors that influenced the survival of passengers during the ship's disaster.
 I analyzed variables such as gender, passenger class, ticket fare, and family size.
 I cleaned the data and created a predictive model that accurately forecasts outcomes based on historical data.
 I also created visualizations such as dashboards with key survival metrics.
 My analysis includes key insights and trends regarding the survivors of the Titanic.

-Link to my project repository:  [Titanic Project - Natalia Markiewicz (PDF)](https://github.com/Nathalie246/Nathalie246/blob/main/Titanic%20Project%20Natalia%20Markiewicz%20pdf.pdf)
+Link to my project repository:➡️  [Titanic Project - Natalia Markiewicz (PDF)](https://github.com/Nathalie246/Nathalie246/blob/main/Titanic%20Project%20Natalia%20Markiewicz%20pdf.pdf)